Young Composers Initiative

 1. Cover Letter

-A one-page cover letter written by the composer that describes a) their compositional background, b) a statement about why they would like to participate in this program, and c) a summary of the piece they would like to workshop or create as part of the YCI.
+Please submit a one-page cover letter describing your current musical experience in as much detail as possible including a) your compositional background, b) a statement about why you would like to participate in this program, and c) a summary of the piece you would like to workshop or create as part of the YCI.

 2. Work Samples